borneelphukan/Smart-Surveillance-with-Face-Recognition/README.md

 folder and train and use it for identification of the person on frame.
 School of Computer Engineering, KIIT, BBSR
-8Smart Surveillance System using OpenFace Face Recognition **2. openface_nn4.small2.v1.t7** – This is the pytorch implementation of the FaceNet model.
+8Smart Surveillance System using OpenFace Face Recognition
+2. **openface_nn4.small2.v1.t7** – This is the pytorch implementation of the FaceNet model.
 The model makes use of Google’s FaceNet architecture for feature extraction and uses a triplet loss function to test how accurate the neural net classifies a face.
 This model is trained using 50,000 images of the Labelled Faces in the Wild Home (LFW) Dataset and the weights stored as a caffe model.
-**3. res10_300x300_ssd_iter_140000.caffemodel** – The caffemodel is used for storing the trained weights generated after training the openface neural network.
+3. **res10_300x300_ssd_iter_140000.caffemodel** – The caffemodel is used for storing the trained weights generated after training the openface neural network.
 It contains a deploy.prototext file which stores the meta data of the model.
 In this project, we will be using and overwriting these weights with our own custom face image data to generate an entirely new facial recognition model.
-**4. Support Vector Classifier** – Once the process of triplet loss calculation has been completed, the process of classifying the different face images according to the person on frame is initiated.
+4. **Support Vector Classifier** – Once the process of triplet loss calculation has been completed, the process of classifying the different face images according to the person on frame is initiated.
 For this, we can either use multiple classification, random forest classification or support vector classification.
 Out of all these classification technique, the “sklearn-svc” or Support Vector Classifier has proven to be the most accurate in terms of classification.
-**5. Creating the FaceBlob** - Once the classification procedure has been accomplished, it is time to initiate the creation of a Faceblob around the face on frame.
+5. **Creating the FaceBlob** - Once the classification procedure has been accomplished, it is time to initiate the creation of a Faceblob around the face on frame.
 This is done using the OpenCV framework where we create a square around the face embeddings and implement it on a loop.
-**6. Computing the Softmax probabilities** – Once the detection and creation of the face blob is completed, we have to compute the softmax probabilities.
+6. **Computing the Softmax probabilities** – Once the detection and creation of the face blob is completed, we have to compute the softmax probabilities.
 A softmax probability is used for determining the degree of accuracy of prediction by the system.
 It is a comparision between the absolute value and the real value.
 Higher the softmax probability, more is the probability that